Pythongasm - Web Scraping Without Getting Blocked

 response = requests.get(url=f"https://example.com/p/{n}")

-Sometimes when time is not a critical factor consider increasing the value of this interval even further.
+When time is not a critical factor consider increasing the value of this interval even further.

 Switch UA